 I was lucky enough to attend a workshop recently, run by the GMC called ‘Welcome to UK practice’.
 Through ethical scenarios they helped doctors understand the cultural differences not only between their home country and the UK, but also of the home countries of other doctors.

 Giving your staff the opportunity to attend sessions like these can be invaluable, not only to help them to learn about being a doctor in the UK, but to help in meeting other doctors like themselves to build up a support network.

 These workshops can be delivered on site to doctors; Medway NHS Foundation Trust utilised the workshops and supplemented them with sessions from their own HR teams to discuss appraisal and revalidation.
 They say doing so has helped them strengthen their engagement with new international recruits, with attendees appreciating the opportunity to share first-hand experiences and impressions about working as doctor in this country with other doctors.

 Putting in place appropriate support can really make the difference between whether a doctor stays in your organisation or not, so do take advantage of the resources available to make sure our international doctors get the best welcome possible to our NHS.

 Visit the GMC website for more information on the Welcome to Practice workshops.

 Visit our inducting overseas doctors web page for further resources and guidance.
-NHS Employers has also launched a number of new resources to help organisations support eligible staff with the EU Settlement Scheme, including an advice sheet and eligibility flow chart.
+There are also a number of resources to help organisations support eligible staff with the EU Settlement Scheme, including an advice sheet and eligibility flow chart.